Related Posts

 – Incorporating modifications into peptide structures to enhance stability and resistance against enzymatic degradation.

-– Developing combination therapies that utilize peptides in conjunction with other antimicrobial agents to reduce the risk of resistance development.
+– Developing combination therapies that utilize peptides with other antimicrobial agents to reduce the risk of resistance development.

 Overall, addressing these challenges and limitations will require interdisciplinary collaborations, technological advancements, and a comprehensive understanding of zoonotic diseases and peptide-based therapeutics.